balusena/kubernetes-for-devops/15-Kubernetes Autoscaling/Kubernetes Autoscaling.md

 Resolving deltas: 100% (116352/116352), done.
 Updating files: 100% (30568/30568), done.
 ```
-Note: The repository is cloned and this repository is being maintained by the kubernetes.
+**Note:** The repository is cloned and this repository is being maintained by the kubernetes.

-### 4.Now get into the autoscaler repository/directory run this command to install VPA :
+### 4.Now get into the autoscaler repository/directory run this command to install VPA .
 ```
 ubuntu@balasenapathi:~$ cd autoscaler
 ubuntu-dsbda@ubuntudsbda-virtual-machine:~/autoscaler$ ./vertical-pod-autoscaler/hack/vpa-up.sh